fluxcd/source-controller/docs/spec/v1beta2/ocirepositories.md

 #### AWS

-The `aws` provider can be used when the source-controller service account is associated with an AWS IAM Role using IRSA that grants read-only access to ECR.
+The `aws` provider can be used to authenticate automatically using the EKS worker node IAM role or IAM Role for Service Accounts (IRSA), and by extension gain access to ECR.

+When the worker node IAM role has access to ECR, source-controller running on it will also have access to ECR.

-To enable access to ECR, add the following patch to your bootstrap repository, in the `flux-system/kustomization.yaml` file:
+When using IRSA to enable access to ECR, add the following patch to your bootstrap repository, in the `flux-system/kustomization.yaml` file:

 ```yaml
 apiVersion: kustomize.config.k8s.io/v1beta1